Introduction to RabbitMQ

 - Your application needs to use a combination of different messaging protocols like STOMP, AMQP, MQTT, etc.

-- It would help if you had finer and more consistent control on a per-message basis.
+- It would help to have finer and more consistent control on a per-message basis.

-- Your application needs more than one messaging technique like pub/sub, point to point, request/reply, etc.
+- Your application needs multiple messaging techniques like pub/sub, point-to-point, request/reply, etc.

-- It is useful when we need to run the same job on a specific server, group of servers or all servers.
-The application sends one message, and exchange will route it.
+- It is useful when running the same job on a specific server, group of servers, or all servers.
+The application sends one message, and the exchange will route it.
 This is possible due to the powerful routing capability of RabbitMQ.

 - If you need to integrate your messaging broker with existing IT infrastructure, RabbitMQ is the one to go with.